atelierspierrot/assets-manager/README.md

 #### `require`: string|array

 If your preset requires another one, use this entry to define one or more of the required other presets.
-These presets must exist in your packages.
+These presets must exist in your package or its dependencies.

 #### Specific rules